Sons of the Dark: Outcast (2005)

-Kyle knows his roommates hate it when he tells them what to do—but he’s the only one from modern-day L.A., and the only one with a clue about how to blend in.
-But lately, the Sons are more than just annoyed with Kyle—they’ve started spreading vicious rumors about him behind his back.
+In the novel, Kyle knows his roommates hate it when he tells them what to do—but he's the only one from modern-day L.A., and the only one with a clue about how to blend in.
+But lately, the Sons are more than just annoyed with Kyle—they've started spreading vicious rumors about him behind his back.
 Even Emily, a girl he barely knows, accuses him of terrible betrayal.
-Now Kyle is being haunted by someone, or something, from the childhood he’s tried hard to forget.
+Now Kyle is being haunted by someone, or something, from the childhood he's tried hard to forget.
 And without his friends to help him, Kyle may be no match for the evil from his past.

-Book #4: Night Sun
+Night Sun (2005)

-Students from Turney High School are disappearing without a trace, except for a perfect black circle burned into the pavement.
+In the novel, students from Turney High School are disappearing without a trace, except for a perfect black circle burned into the pavement.
 Wild speculation is flying through the halls.
 Some think it has to do with the coming solar eclipse, and others think alien abductions are to blame.

 Berto has a different theory.
-And if he’s right, the Legend of Four is about to come true: four will venture in, but only one will venture out.
+And if he's right, the Legend of Four is about to come true: four will venture in, but only one will venture out.
 Kyle, Obie, Samuel, and Berto must go to Nefandus and find the kidnapped teenagers—but which of the Sons of the Dark will survive?